 Newly Qualified and Looking For Guidance?

-For newly qualified coaches there are certain workshops some governing bodies of sport regard as the minimum standards for deployment. sports coach UK recommends these to ensure you have the knowledge you need to carry out your role safely and effectively*.
+For newly qualified coaches there are certain workshops some governing bodies of sport regard as the minimum standards for active coaches. sports coach UK recommends these to ensure you have the knowledge you need to carry out your role safely and effectively*.

 If you organise, lead or deliver any kind of sport, or are involved in the provision and delivery of sporting activities for children and young people or vulnerable adults, then ‘Safeguarding and Protecting Children’ (SPC 1) is a must-attend workshop.
 This workshop will raise your awareness of the telltale signs of abuse and poor practice, and give you the tools you need to deal with any issues sensitively, appropriately and effectively.
 Just ask Clarisse Smith, Zone Hockey Coordinator for Birmingham.